DataDog/datadog-api-client-go/api/v2/datadog/docs/SecurityMonitoringRuleOptions.md

 `func (o *SecurityMonitoringRuleOptions) HasNewValueOptions() bool`

 HasNewValueOptions returns a boolean if a field has been set.

+### GetThirdPartyRuleOptions

+`func (o *SecurityMonitoringRuleOptions) GetThirdPartyRuleOptions() SecurityMonitoringRuleThirdPartyOptions`

+GetThirdPartyRuleOptions returns the ThirdPartyRuleOptions field if non-nil, zero value otherwise.

+### GetThirdPartyRuleOptionsOk

+`func (o *SecurityMonitoringRuleOptions) GetThirdPartyRuleOptionsOk() (*SecurityMonitoringRuleThirdPartyOptions, bool)`

+GetThirdPartyRuleOptionsOk returns a tuple with the ThirdPartyRuleOptions field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetThirdPartyRuleOptions

+`func (o *SecurityMonitoringRuleOptions) SetThirdPartyRuleOptions(v SecurityMonitoringRuleThirdPartyOptions)`

+SetThirdPartyRuleOptions sets ThirdPartyRuleOptions field to given value.

+### HasThirdPartyRuleOptions

+`func (o *SecurityMonitoringRuleOptions) HasThirdPartyRuleOptions() bool`

+HasThirdPartyRuleOptions returns a boolean if a field has been set.

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)